-Indicator 12: National PCB management plan is reviewed for the first time based on inventory data Verifies that the National PCB MP has been reviewed based in inventory data PMU (for TORs), National authorities, national and international consultant.
+Indicator National I managem is reviewe first time inventory PCB National PCB MP hent plan has been reviewed based based on in inventory data PMU (for TORs), National authorities, national and international consultant.
 Collection of reports, direct interviews Annually.
 UNDP Project Management Unit Draft and final review of the national plan based on updated inventory information.
 Assumption: National plan has been timely amended and endorsed by the government.
-Risk: inventory data not available in time to upgrade the national plan, therefore the NP is not available Indicator 13: Public/ private partnership on PCB management is established Verifies that the public-private partnership is established PMU.
+Risk: inventory data not available in time to upgrade the national plan, therefore the NP is not available Indicator Public/ pr partnersh managem establishe ivate public-private ip on PCB partnership is eent is established PMU.
 Representative partner of the newly established PPP.
 National consultant, interviews.
 Annually UNDP Project Management Unit Meeting minutes.
 Legal documents related to the establishment of PPP on PCB management.
 Assumption: public and private bodies established a PPP within project timeframe Risk: No PPP established within the expected timeframe, therefore relevant document is not made available.
-Indicator 14: Business and sustainability plan Measures the level of completeness of PMU.
-Representative partner of the Annually UNDP Project Management Meeting minutes.
-Draft and Assumption: as above.
-Risk: no PPP for the PPP is the business and newly established Unit final versions established

-drafted and sustainability PPP.
-National of the within project

-verified plan for the PPP consultant, Business plar timeframe

-interviews and of the therefore

-sustainability relevant

-plan, documents

-including

-business and

-sustainability

-plans are not

-available.

-Project Outcome Indicator 15 Measures the Contractors, Quarterly in the UNDP TOR for Assumptions: 3: Capacity (tons) of storage and PMUs (for TORs), first 2 years, then Project upgrading of storage facilities new storage and treatment annually.
-Manageme storage identified and treatment facilities. capacity of the nt Unit facilities. upgraded within Establishment of collection Layout of project PCB collection and centers storage timeframe, treatment centres facilities, site reports made visits reports and TORs made (before, available. during and Risks: delay in after storage building upgrading) collection facilities due to public resistance Indicator 16 Verifies that PMU (for TORs).
-Annually, UNDP Technology / Assumptions: Treatment technology or Collection of quarterly in the Project disposal vendors technology is services for PCB National and last 3 years.
-Manageme service committed to identified based on disposal have international nt Unit assessment provide updated inventory data, been assessed, consultant reports. information on assessed and identified and reports.
-Technical their procured procured in specifications technologies. compliance with and TORs for Bidding
+Indicator Business of sustainab and level of completeness of PMU.
+Representative partner of the newly established Annually UNDP Project Management Unit Meeting minutes.
+Draft and final versions Assumption: as above.
+Risk: no PPP established drafted and verified sustainability plan for the PPP PPP.
+National consultant, interviews of the Business plan and of the sustainability plan, within project timeframe therefore relevant documents including business and sustainability plans are not available.
+Project Outcome 3: Establishment of PCB collection and treatment centres Indicator 15 Capacity (tons) of new storage and treatment facilities.
+Measures the storage and treatment capacity of the collection centers Contractors, PMUs (for TORs), Quarterly in the first 2 years, then annually.
+UNDP Project Manageme nt Unit TOR for upgrading of storage facilities.
+Layout of storage facilities, site visits reports (before, during and after storage upgrading) Assumptions: storage facilities identified and upgraded within project timeframe, reports made and TORs made available.
+Risks: delay in building collection facilities due to public resistance Indicator 16 Treatment technology is identified based on inventory data, assessed and procured Verifies that technology or services for PCB disposal have been assessed, identified and procured in compliance with PMU (for TORs).
+Collection of National and international consultant reports.
+Annually, quarterly in the last 3 years.
+UNDP Project Manageme nt Unit Technology / disposal service assessment reports.
+Technical specifications and TORs for Assumptions: vendors committed to provide updated information on their technologies.
+Bidding